parkhyey/cafe-website/README.md

 # simple-website-project
-This is my first website built using HTML/CSS and JavaScript.
+This is my first website built using HTML/CSS and pure JavaScript.
 The website meets below requirements.

 # Requirements